zt4ff/ossu_learning/01_design-patterns/README.md

 Achieves two goals:
 - To compose nested structures of objects
 - To deal with the classes for these objects uniformly

+### Proxy Pattern
+It makes sense to represent stuffs with placeholders in many cases.
+For instance, a dummy is the placeholder in a human-car crash test, a representative of a company is a placeholder of that company.
+So in this cases, a Proxy object is like a placeholder of an actual object.
+It represents an actual object.
+Why would we ever need this?
+- To act as a virtual proxy where the real class can be resource intensive to instanciate.
+- To act as a protection proxy
+- To act as a remote proxy

+### Decorator Pattern
+The way we consume coffee can differ, some will had creamer, some sugar, some ice...
+But the core of the coffee (as a stimulant) stays constant, but this difference also provides unique different ways to enjoy a coffee.
+In software, it's nice to have flexible interactions before class.

+## Behavioral Patterns
+This patterns define how objects works or interacts.

+### Template Patterns
+The breaks the algorithm into steps, allowing subclasses to override these steps but not the actual method